oracle-livelabs/oracle-health/compliance-form-generation-with-OCI-GenAI/getting-started/getting-started.md

 ## Task 3: Provision Oracle cloud tenancy and login

-Use the live-lab link below to provision a cloud tenancy and testing your login [provision new cloud tenancy account](https://github.com/oracle-livelabs/common/blob/main/labs/cloud-login/event-register-free-tier-account.md)
+Use the live-lab link to provision a cloud tenancy and testing your login [provision new cloud tenancy account](https://github.com/oracle-livelabs/common/blob/main/labs/cloud-login/event-register-free-tier-account.md)

 ## Learn More